nus-cs1010/2324-s1/docs/style.md

 # CS1010 C Style

 In CS1010, you should following the following style guide when you write your code for your graded homework and practical exams.
-We typically allocate a few marks for coding style (each assignment/exam may have different allocation).
-You will lose marks for violation of style.
+We may deduct marks for coding style if your code egregiously violates the style.

 This guide is modified from past CS1010 style guide by Aaron Tan.